On the number of ordinary lines determined by sets in complex space: Preliminaries

 \subsection{Latin squares}

 Latin squares play a central role in our proof.
 While Latin squares play a role in both \cite{dsw14} and \cite{bdwy13}, our proof exploits their design properties more strongly.

-\begin{definition}[Latin square] An $r \times r$ Latin square is an $r \times r$ matrix $L$ such that $L_{ij} \in [r]$ for all $i, j$ and every number in $[r]$ appears exactly once in each row and exactly once in each column. \end{definition} If $L$ is a Latin square and $L_{ii} = i$ for all $i \in [r]$, we call it a {\em diagonal} Latin square. \begin{theorem}[\cite{hil73}] For every $r \geq 3$, there exists an $r \times r$ diagonal Latin square. \end{theorem}
+\begin{definition}[Latin square] An $r \times r$ Latin square is an $r \times r$ matrix $L$ such that $L_{ij} \in [r]$ for all $i, j$ and every number in $[r]$ appears exactly once in each row and exactly once in each column. \end{definition} If $L$ is a Latin square and $L_{ii} = i$ for all $i \in [r]$, we call it a {\em diagonal} Latin square.